-For veterans or eligible person ,the cost of the "Textbook and iPad" may not be paid by the VA; the Veteran or eligible person will be responsible for payment.
+Per VA regulation, only mandatory fees may be billed to the VA.
+For veterans or eligible persons, the cost of the "Textbook and iPad" may not be paid by the VA; the Veteran or eligible person will be responsible for payment.
+Students utilizing VA benefits will be responsible for arranging alternate payments for these costs.